Chuck Harris (basketball)

-Charles Harris Jr. (born September 21) is an American college basketball player for the Butler Bulldogs of the Big East Conference.
+Charles Harris Jr. (born September 21, 2001) is an American professional basketball player for VfL Kirchheim Knights of the German ProA.
+He previously played for the Butler Bulldogs and SMU Mustangs.

 High school career

 Harris played basketball for Gonzaga College High School in Washington, D.C. for four years under coach Steve Turner.
 He helped his team win two Washington Catholic Athletic Conference and D.C.
 State Athletic Association titles.
 As a senior, Harris averaged 12 points, four rebounds and four assists per game.
 He committed to playing college basketball for Butler over offers from Penn State and Virginia.

 College career

 Harris scored 20 points in a 73–61 upset of Villanova on February 28, 2021.
 On March 6, Harris posted a freshman season-high 29 points, six rebounds and four assists in a 93–73 loss to Creighton.
 As a freshman, he averaged 12.9 points, three rebounds and 2.3 assists per game.
 Harris was a unanimous Big East All-Freshman Team selection.
 He became the first Butler freshman since Tony Warren in the 1979–80 season to lead the team in scoring.
+During the 2022 Big East Tournament, Harris tied his career-high with 29 points in an 89-82 victory over Xavier on March 9.
+As a sophomore, Harris averaged 11.4 points, 2.7 rebounds, and 1.6 assists per game.
+Harris had a career-best 32 points in an 80-66 win over Tennessee Tech on December 3, 2022.
+In his junior season, Harris averaged 10.4 points, 3.1 rebounds, and 2.4 assists per game.
+Following the season, he transferred to SMU.
+As a senior, Harris averaged a career-high 13.4 points, 3.2 rebounds, and 3.4 assists per game.
+During his return to Hinkle Fieldhouse, Harris had 21 points and 3 steals in an 81-70 loss against Butler on November 15, 2024.